profe-yotta/Custom-limits-ticks-and-grids-in-Matplotlib-3D/README.md

 ## Where to Find
 - Go to the Pythons folder in this repository
 - Choose the `Custom.py` file
-- Do whatever you want with that file
+- Do whatever you want with that file (advised in license)

 ## What to Understand
 As you can see, this file contains just a single function to create both of them. \